rookie-progger/wireframing/README.md

 ---

 These elements help ensure that the design is user-friendly and effective before moving on to the high-fidelity design or development stages.

+## Types of Wireframes

+Wireframes come in different levels of detail, mainly categorized as **low-fidelity** and **high-fidelity** wireframes.
+Each type serves a different purpose in the design process.

+### 1. Low-Fidelity Wireframes

+Low-fidelity (lo-fi) wireframes are quick, rough sketches that focus on structure and layout rather than details.
+They use simple shapes like boxes, lines, and placeholders to show where elements will go.

+**Characteristics:**
+- Simple and fast to create
+- No colors, images, or detailed text
+- Often hand-drawn or made with basic digital tools

+**When to Use:**
+- In the early stages of the design process
+- When brainstorming or sharing initial ideas
+- For quick feedback from team members or stakeholders

+**Example Use Case:**
+Sketching out how the homepage of a website will be organized, with placeholders for the logo, menu, content, and footer.

+---

+### 2. High-Fidelity Wireframes

+High-fidelity (hi-fi) wireframes are more polished and detailed.
+They closely resemble the final design, including precise spacing, fonts, buttons, and sometimes real content.

+**Characteristics:**
+- More visually detailed
+- Includes actual UI elements like dropdowns, buttons, and input fields
+- Sometimes includes grayscale styling or typography

+**When to Use:**
+- In later stages of the design process
+- When testing usability or sharing a more complete vision
+- Before creating prototypes or moving to development

+**Example Use Case:**
+Presenting a wireframe of a mobile app screen that shows the exact position of icons, text input fields, and buttons for user login.

+---

+Choosing the right type of wireframe depends on the project stage and the kind of feedback you’re looking for.

+## Wireframe Type Example

+The wireframe shown in the link is a **High-Fidelity Wireframe**.

+### What Makes It High-Fidelity?

+This wireframe includes:

+- ✅ **Full Color**: The screens use real colors rather than grayscale or sketches.
+- ✅ **Images and Icons**: Product photos, profile images, and icons are all in place.
+- ✅ **Styled Typography**: Text uses various font sizes and weights for clear hierarchy.
+- ✅ **Detailed UI Elements**: Buttons, input fields, star ratings, tabs, and navigation bars are fully designed.
+- ✅ **Real Content**: The text shown (e.g., property names, prices, and button labels) is not placeholder but actual content.

+### When Is This Used?

+High-fidelity wireframes are typically used in the **later stages** of the design process.
+They help:

+- Test the actual user experience and flow.
+- Present a realistic look of the final product to stakeholders.
+- Prepare for the development phase by handing off complete visual specs to developers.

+### Summary

+> This is a high-fidelity wireframe because it looks and functions very closely to the final version of the app.
+It contains detailed visuals and interactive components that help in testing and finalizing the design before development begins.